MI-AFP/tutorials/tutorials/07_common-typeclasses-1.md

 Just 2
 ```

-These examples might seem bit too simple, but you can have any instance of `Functor` without knowing the structure and implementation of it and affect what is inside by these two (four if counting also flipped) simple operators.
+These examples might seem a bit too simple, but you can have any instance of `Functor` without knowing the structure and implementation of it and affect what is inside by these two (four if counting also flipped) simple operators.

 ### Lifting